realm/realm-js/packages/realm-web/README.md

 ## Using this from Node.js

-You must install two additional peer dependencies if importing this from Node.js:
+You must install two additional peer dependencies when importing this package from Node.js:

 ```
 npm install node-fetch abort-controller